-On the descent down towards Ryvoan Bothy, we practised pacing distances, partly for fun but also as part of Charlotte’s mountain leader training.
+On the descent towards Ryvoan Bothy, we practised pacing distances, partly for fun but also as part of Charlotte’s mountain leader training.
 Emerging out of the mist we found Ryvoan Bothy, a cosy, well-kept bothy with a fireplace and a troop of Sea Cadets having their lunch.
 We marched on, taking the Ryvoan Pass that led us past the tropical beaches of An Lochan Uaine.
 On a warmer day with time to spare, we would have hopped down to its shores.
-We would have hesitated to swim though, as Charlotte read somewhere that it’s full of leeches.
+We would have hesitated to swim though, as Charlotte had read somewhere that the loch is full of leeches.

 We followed the Allt na Feithe Duibhe further through the woodland with its rain-soaked pines, taking a narrow path that led us on a high pass down the ravine to Glenmore Lodge.
 This was our last walk in the Cairngorms for now.
 I took some deep breaths, absorbed all the rich greens and shades of purple heather and thought how I’d love to come back here one day.